aplabs/bsos/README.md

 ===

 Experimental \*nix-like OS.
+Going might slow or stop on our part as we enter summer.
+Of course, everyone is still welcome to contribute!

 ## Building
 As of right now, BSOS is incredibly simple and only builds on Linux  platforms.